3D-rendered coronavirus with spike proteins.

 Nevertheless, the virus can cause the death of millions of people until a vaccine is developed.
 Furthermore, some say that there is a good chance that the Coronavirus will never go away on its own.

-Across the country, states are drafting plans to return to normalcy gradually.
+States across the country are drafting plans to gradually return to normalcy.
 Michigan, California, and New York City are the latest to provide strategies for their reopening.

 Reports provide that more than 800,000 new cases of COVID in June.
 These are from the Sun Belt states that reopened.
 Since the start of the pandemic, there are at least 125 602 deaths have been reported.